 The Internet of Things (IoT) turns conventional products into intelligent, connected products by means of sensors, data transmission technology and analytics.
 In the concept of Ambient Assisted Living (AAL) for seniors, patients, or people with disabilities, for example, a networked dispenser detects whether a medication is being taken regularly; activity trackers check whether the wearer is following the recommendations of doctors and physiotherapists; a networked scale or blood pressure monitor gives the doctor remote information about the patient's state of health.
 In the case of mobile products, the mobile network is particularly suitable for transmitting the measurement data thanks to its reliability, worldwide distribution, and security standards.

-These smart connected products also include the SmartCup by LAQA, a smart drinking cup for care facilities.
+These smart connected products also include smart drinking cups for care facilities.
 Because we drink too little, especially in advanced age.
 Yet our bodies require a regular water intake for various reasons: to regulate body temperature, to transport nutrients and oxygen in the blood, or to eliminate toxins.
 That is why the German Nutrition Society (DGE) recommends a daily intake of at least 1.5 liters of liquid.
 Yet not everybody achieves this target, be it because they believe they don’t have the time, they forget it, or they simply don’t feel thirsty.

 Why Drinking Regularly is so Important